YelbyTheCat/DynamicBoneCopy/README.md

 # DynamicBoneCopy
-Copies Dynamic Bones and their colliders to the next avatar
+Copies Dynamic Bones and their colliders to the next avatar.

+Remeber to have Dynamic Bones importer BEFORE trying to use this tool.

 Steps
 1. Select the avatar to be your source (Prefab or from scene)